-Ensure that the evidence within the portfolio provides coverage against all the knowledge, skill and behaviours as outlined in the assessment plan for the interview assessment method (see Table 1).
-Employers, training providers and apprentices can use this guidance to support in documenting and referencing the evidence against all of the KSBs required.
+Ensure that the evidence within the portfolio provides coverage against all the standards as outlined in the assessment plan for the professional discussion assessment method (see Table 1).
+Employers, training providers and apprentices can use this guidance to support in documenting and referencing the evidence against all standards required.